Try this simple thought experiment:

 It all sounds a bit childish, and I touched on the streak of childishness in Western societies in my post on Haiku.
 But perhaps it’s best to see Romanticism more as a nostalgic throw-back – a rejection of everything that inflated the Western Bubble and a hankering after the pure, uncomplicated, imaginary days before industrialisation.
 This goes some way to explaining the hatred of the West that goes hand in hand with much Romantic thinking.

-As we saw, the twin threats to the Bubble in the 20th century were the ideologies commonly known as fascism and communism.
+In Jackboots and Paper Tigers, I suggested that the twin threats to the Bubble in the 20th century were the ideologies commonly known as fascism and communism.
 Both of these were almost archetypically Romantic movements, complete with a sweeping, simplistic view of past and future, semi-divine heroic leaders and the outpouring of mass emotions.

 To be sure, both fascism and communism embraced the labels of ’rational’ and ‘scientific’, but this was little more than a semi-conscious attempt to put their threadbare ideas safely beyond dispute.
 They recognised that scientific thought had gained a unique respect and so claimed that ‘science’ had ‘proved’ that they were right – and if you continued to argue, you were a dangerous enemy of the truth.
 It’s certainly an irony that science – the product of rational thought, should be turned against the West by these irrational leftovers of the pre-industrial world of empire.